3.2 UVIS Data Calibration Steps

 This step corrects the science image for differential exposure time across the detector caused by the amount of time it takes for the shutter to completely open and close, which is a potentially significant effect only for images with very short exposure times (less than ~5 seconds).
 Pixels are corrected based on the exposure time using the relation:

-WFC3 tests have shown that the shutter shading effect is insignificant (< 1%), even for the shortest allowed UVIS exposure time of 0.5 seconds (see WFC3 ISR 2007-17).
-Therefore this step is set to OMIT
+WFC3 tests have shown that the shutter shading effect is insignificant (< 1%) for even for the shortest allowed UVIS exposure time of 0.5 seconds (WFC3 ISR 2007-17).
+As a consequence, this step is set to OMIT

 3.2.12 Photometry Keywords Calculation